 Montgomery GI Bill for Reserves

 The above listed rates are for members of the Active Duty Montgomery GI Bill program (Chapter 30).
 There are other MGIB programs available to military members, including the Montgomery GI Bill – Selected Reserve (MGIB-SR/Chapter 1606) and the Reserve Educational Assistance Program (REAP/Chapter 1607).
 You can find the current rates for these programs at the VA website.

 The Post 9/11 GI Bill makes tuition payments directly to the educational institution.
 Benefits can be used at a variety of higher learning institutions, but rates are capped at the rates of the most expensive state Institution of Higher Learning (IHL).
 Click to see current rates.
 Recipients may be eligible to receive BAH benefits based on the rates of an E-5 with dependents, a book stipend, and more.
 BAH rates are based on the zip code of the school the recipient is attending.

 Use your GI Bill Benefits!
 GI Bill benefits don’t last forever.
-Your MGIB benefits expire 10 years after your last separation from Active Duty status; Post 9/11 GI Bill benefits are good for 15 years after you separate.
-Contact the VA, or search GI Bill Schools to start using your GI Bill benefits before they expire!
+Your MGIB benefits expire 10 years after your last separation from Active Duty status.
+Post 9/11 GI Bill benefits are good for 15 years after you separate.
+Contact the to start using your GI Bill benefits before they expire!